 Video is a powerful story-telling tool, and personalisation makes your story even more engaging.
 It’s what University of South Dakota did here, letting every student imagine a school year that wows and excites them with a video made just for them.

 Better still, videos like these build 1:1 connections critical to building trust, long-term loyalty and other key business metrics.

 Better Video Marketing for Your Brand

-You now know how to optimize video marketing for your brand.
+You now know how to optimise video marketing for your brand.
 Clearly outline target audiences, messages and objectives to develop an effective strategy.
 Think about where in the customer lifecycle you should focus your video efforts.